Welcome to Eurojustice, prosecution in the European Union

 It is meant to be a source of information for officers of the prosecution services in the EU Member States as well as for anyone else who is interested in the tasks and powers of the prosecution services.

 The contents of this site are the result of a two phase research into the tasks and powers of the prosecution services in the EU member states.
 It was co-ordinated by Prof. Peter J.P.
-Tak from the University of Nijmegen (email@example.com) and conducted by himself and over thirty public prosecutors, law professors and other academics from the Member States.
+Tak from the University of Nijmegen (firstname.lastname@example.org) and conducted by himself and over thirty public prosecutors, law professors (information about slot machine laws can be found on HracieAutomatyHry) and other academics from the Member States.

 In the first phase professor Tak co-ordinated a basic research, commissioned by the Dutch Board of Prosecutors-general, in the then fifteen EU Member States as well as in Hungary and Estonia.
 The results were laid down in country reports.
 In 2015, Euro Justice.